infi-nl/coding-dojo-event-sourcing-with-eventstore-and-eventflow/README.md

     * `Infi.DojoEventSourcing.Api`
     * `Infi.DojoEventSourcing.ReadModelDbMigrator`
 2. We'll be working with [EventStore](https://eventstore.com/).
 You'll need an instance to write our events to.
 Choose one of the following options:
     * OR: Run `docker-compose up` from the root directory in this repository.
-    * OR: Install EventStore manually by following the instuctions [here](https://eventstore.com/docs/getting-started/?tabs=tabid-3%2Ctabid-dotnet-client%2Ctabid-dotnet-client-connect%2Ctabid-4).
+    * OR: Install EventStore manually by following the instuctions [here](https://eventstore.com/docs/getting-started/).
+3. Make sure you start EventStore with projections enabled -- **for all non-Docker-installations**, this requires adding one or two command line parameters when starting the instance.
+This is described [here](https://eventstore.com/docs/getting-started/projections/), under _Setting up projections_.
 EventStore comes with a GUI, which can be found at http://localhost:2113.
 You can login with the default username _admin_  and password _changeit_
-3. Once you have an EventStore instance running, you must provide the connection credentials in the `Infi.DojoEventSourcing.Api/appsettings.json`.
+4. Once you have an EventStore instance running, you must provide the connection credentials in the `Infi.DojoEventSourcing.Api/appsettings.json`.
 If you've used the default settings, you're ok already.
-4. Besides EventStore we'll also need a database for our read models.
+5. Besides EventStore we'll also need a database for our read models.
 In this exercise we'll use SQLite.
     * Create a `readmodel.db` file somewhere
     * Add the db file path to the `Infi.DojoEventSourcing.Api/appsettings.json`
     * Add the db file path to the `Infi.DojoEventSourcing.ReadModelDbMigrator/appsettings.json`
-5. Build and run the `Infi.DojoEventSourcing.ReadModelDbMigrator` program to generate the required schema for your readmodels.
+6. Build and run the `Infi.DojoEventSourcing.ReadModelDbMigrator` program to generate the required schema for your readmodels.
-6. It would be nice if you could inspect the database somehow.
+7. It would be nice if you could inspect the database somehow.
 Rider has build in support for SQLite databases.
-Another client can be found [here](https://sqlitebrowser.org/)
+Another client can be found [here](https://sqlitebrowser.org/).
-7. Build and run the `Infi.DojoEventSourcing.Api` program, you sould be ready for the exercise now.
+8. Build and run the `Infi.DojoEventSourcing.Api` program, you should be ready for the exercises now.

 n.b.
 To use the api something like [Postman](https://www.postman.com/) could come in handy.
-You can find the collection and environment files in the root of this repository
+You can find Postman collection and environment files in the `postman` folder in the root of this repository.

 ## Getting familiar with EventStore
 1. Go to the EventStore GUI http://localhost:2113 You'll see the dashboard, which shows some technical information and the current open connections.
 2. Go to the Stream Browser page.
-You wont see much here yet, but this will be you're main entry point to peek inside the EventStore.
+You won't see much here yet, but this will be your main entry point to peek inside the EventStore.
+    * If the _Stream Browser_ menu link is grayed out, your EventStore instance needs to be restarted with projections.
+See step 3 of Getting started :point_up:.
 3. Go to the Projections page.
 In order to browse streams, we first need to enable the `$streams` projection, by clicking on `$streams` and then on `start` in the right corner.
+    * If the _Projections_ menu link is grayed out, your EventStore instance needs to be restarted with projections.
+See step 3 of Getting started :point_up:.
 4. Now it's time to create our first stream.
 Make sure you started the `Infi.DojoEventSourcing.Api` and make the following call
 ```
 [POST] http://localhost:5000/Room/CreateRoom